k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/03_hardware_req_for_prod.md

 - K2view supports PostgreSQL version 9.6 & 13.
 - PostgreSQL requires 100G storage.
 - PostgreSQL can be deployed in one of these ways:
-  - On a VM (use latest CentOS/Redhat Operating System with latest patches), or
+  - On Premise, as a virtual or physical machine with 4 Cpu cores and 16 GB Ram  (use latest CentOS/Redhat/Ubuntu OS with latest patches).
   - As a service.

  **For cloud deployments:**